sedwards2009/extraterm/docs/development.md

 Getting started from source:

+Note: Run these commands from a terminal which *isn't* Extraterm.
+(An environment variable is set inside every extraterm session which confuses `node-sass` when building from source, namely in the `npm install` step.)

 * Clone the repository from github to your local machine.
-* Make sure that you are using node version 5.1.1. :warning: This is important.
+* Make sure that you are using node version 7.4.0. :warning: This is important.
 Using the same node version as the version of Electron simplifies installation of the one native node module that Extraterm depends on (pty.js).
-You can fetch it from https://nodejs.org/dist/v5.1.1/
+You can fetch it from https://nodejs.org/dist/v7.4.0/
-* Install the modules: `npm install` (pty.js will not install on cygwin, but that is ok and expected.)
+* Install the modules: `npm run npm-install-all` (pty.js will not install on cygwin, but that is ok and expected.)
-* Build it: `npm run build`
+* Build it: `npm run build-all`
 * Run it: `npm run run`

 If you are using Atom as your editor, then it will quickly and automatically compile the TS files for you.
 You can usually skip the manual build step during most development.